pineappleEA/Pineapple-Linux/README.md

 # Pineapple-Linux
-A Yuzu compiler and updater for Linux\
+A yuzu compiler and updater for Linux

 ## What does it do
-This script downloads the latest Yuzu Early Access (or an older version if you wish) from PinEApple, extracts it, compiles it and optionally installs it creating a launcher entry and a terminal command.
+This script downloads the latest yuzu Early Access (or an older version if you wish) from [PinEApple](https://pineappleea.github.io/), extracts it, compiles it and optionally installs it creating a launcher entry and a terminal command.
 The script also provides an unistall option in case something goes wrong

 ## Dependencies
 The installer requires the same dependencies as yuzu for building plus 7zip for extraction.
 The way yuzu prompts users to install conan is not recommended.